charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 public simu_real_world_obj Window { /*(...)*/ }
 ```

-In the clprolf framework for java, as annotations are already used, the role annotations are available through a optional role attribute of @Simu_real_world_obj.
+In the clprolf framework for java, as annotations are already used, the sub-role annotations are available through a optional role attribute of @Simu_real_world_obj.
 For instance:
 @Simu_real_world_obj(Role.DESIGN_ROLE)
 The roles are Role.DESIGN_ROLE, Role.HUMAN_EXPERT, Role.EXPERT_COMPONENT, Role.GUI_ROLE, Role.MACHINE_TOOL